The man turned off the lights, I sat in a cave full of darkness with the group. At age eleven, I listened intently to the man’s spiel….

 Writing can be a release of your emotions, a personal way to connect to your love one, and a door to keep their legacy alive for generations.

 Write about your memories

-When you are on stage for four, or even stage five, one of the best things you can do is keep tabs on the times you’ve shared your love one.
+When you are on stage four, or even stage five, one of the best things you can do is keep tabs on the times you’ve shared with your love one.

 Think… in generations to come, your love one won’t be just a picture or name in a family tree because your shared who they really are.